arialhamed/arialhamed.github.io/_pages/guides/setup-ubuntu.md

 I also have some [preference commands](#preference-commands) that i can input when installing ubuntu (and it's derivatives) fresh

-All commands here are tested on Ubuntu 22.04
+# All commands here are tested on Ubuntu 22.04
+and all may be obsolete already

 <br><br><br>